dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.58 - Fixed crash exporting some textures due to non block size and gpu issues.
 - 1.59 - Fixed another crash around gpu buffers.
 - 1.60 - Fixed valve smd exporter.
+- 1.61 - Initial support for exporting animations.
+70% of all animations are supported at this time.